Nobby-code/airbnb-clone-project/README.md

 - 7. **Database Optimizations**
 **Indexing**: Implement indexes for fast retrieval of frequently accessed data.
 **Caching**: Use caching strategies to reduce database load and improve performance.

+**API Security**
+-**Authentication** - Verifying user identification before granting access, using secure session management.
+-Importance: This protects user accounts from unauthorized access and preventing attackers from impersonating legitimate users
+-**Authorization** - This is to control access levels for the registered users by enforcing role-base access.
+- **Purpose**: Prevents unauthorized actions, such as a guest editing someone else's property or a user viewing another’s payment history.
+- **Secure payment**: Secure online transactions and payment data through using https in all transactions and encrypt data in transit
+- Purpose: Protect users financial information and build trust with users
+- **Secure  data sorage**: to safeguard user data at rest
+- -Purpose: prevent data leaks incase the database is compromised